 It doesn’t matter what our age is, exercise and physical activities are very beneficial for our overall health and wellbeing.
 This is no different for those living in care homes.
 Getting the opportunity to participate in some form of exercise or physical activity should be seen as a major priority within care homes.
 It can be both beneficial for the physical welfare of a resident, as well as for mental health and stimulation.
 Exercise can be a key contributor to the overall quality of life for residents in care homes.

-The integration of exercise programmes into a care home’s recreation programme, doesn’t need to be a complex process either.
-With simple record keeping and care planning, care homes can get their patients dancing, jumping, playing and laughing together in no time.
+The integration of exercise programmes into a care home’s recreation programme doesn’t need to be a complex process either.
+With simple record keeping and care planning, care homes can get their residents dancing, jumping, playing and laughing together in no time.

 Benefits of Exercise for Care Home Residents

 Exercise and activities in care homes present a wealth of benefits for resident wellbeing, including:

 - Functional fitness – Exercises that strengthen and support key movements can help improve mobility.
 This can empower residents as it may make certain daily activities a little easier.
 Care home residents who are inactive or sedentary for long periods of time, can rapidly lose muscle mass and strength, making daily tasks such as walking, more challenging.
 Falls can often be a common problem for the elderly, so strengthening core muscles in the legs can be vital to help keep them more stable.